The Roosegaarde Studio has built a far-UVC light that can be installed in open spaces, allowing people to meet with less fear of contracting Covid-19.

 Although Urban Sun does not cure people with the virus, nor prevent people from contracting the virus in the future, it can provide safety in typically busy places such as train stations, schools, and public squares.

 Urban Sun works when placed high, just like a mini sun.
 From there it can illuminate a large circle of sanitizing light on a space below.
-"The goal is not to say we don't need vaccines or masks," Roosegaarde said.
-"Urban Sun does not cure the coronavirus, but it makes social gatherings in open spaces safer".
+"The goal isn't to say you don't need vaccines or masks," Roosegaarde said.
+"Urban Sun does not cure the coronavirus, but it makes social gatherings in open spaces safer."

 How Urban Sun is made